back to top

 Measuring altitude

-Altimeters to aircrafts use a aneroid barometer to measure the altitude from air pressure variation.
+Altimeters to aircrafts use an aneroid barometer to measure the altitude from air pressure variation.
 Has aneroid wafers with an internal pressure.
 When the air is more rarefied, the wafers expand, moving mechanisms to turn the pointer.
 When the atmospheric pressure increases, the wafers contract.

 Indicating vertical speed

 When the airplane climbs, the pressure inside the wafer decreases faster than in the case, which decreases the pressure by the hole.
 When the airplane descends, the pressure inside the wafer increases faster than in the case.
-When it stays in the same altitude, the pressures inside and outside the wafer are equals.
+When it stays at the same altitude, the pressures inside and outside the wafer are equal.
 For what serves the static port?
 Has the function to transmit air to the instruments, to stay calibrated and to measure the pressure difference.

 Air data computer (ADC)

-In more modern aircrafts, these avionic sensors are integrated in the air data computer.
+In more modern aircraft, these avionic sensors are integrated in the air data computer.
 Purely pneumatic instruments lose precision in high altitudes.
-The computer has pressure sensors which send electric signals to the computer, which has analog-digital converters and error corrector.
+The computer has pressure sensors which send electric signals to the computer, which has analog-digital converters and an error corrector.
 The ADC offers a better vision of data than the analog pointers.